mohitpai/journey-optimizer.en/help/using/design/design-emails.md

 * Find **Adobe Stock photos** to build your content and improve your email design.
 [Learn more](../design/stock.md)

-* Enhance customers' experience by creating personalized and dynamic messages based on their profile attributes.
-Learn more about [personalization](../personalization/personalize.md) and [dynamic content](../personalization/get-started-dynamic-content.md).
+* Enhance customers' experience by creating personalized messages based on their profile attributes.
+[Learn more](../personalization/personalize.md)

 ➡️ [Discover this feature in video](#video)